Music of Japan: Heavy metal

 In 1982, some of the first Japanese glam metal bands were formed, like Seikima-II with Kabuki-inspired makeup, and X Japan who pioneered the Japanese movement known as visual kei, and became the best-selling metal band.
 In 1985, Seikima-II's album Seikima-II - Akuma ga Kitarite Heavy Metal was released and although it reached number 48 on the Oricon album chart, it exceeded 100,000 in sales, the first time for any Japanese metal band.
-Their albums charted regularly in the top ten until the mid 1990s.
+Their albums charted regularly in the top ten until the mid-1990s.
 In April 1989, X Japan's second album Blue Blood was released and went to number 6, and after 108 weeks on charts sold 712,000 copies.
 Their third and best-selling album Jealousy was released in July 1991; it topped the charts and sold 1.11 million copies.
 Two number one studio albums, Art of Life and Dahlia, a singles compilation X Singles, all sold more than half a million, ending up with thirteen top five singles before disbanding in 1997.

 Japanese metal came to global attention in 2014 with the success of "kawaii metal" band Babymetal.
 They recorded viral YouTube hits like "Gimme Chocolate!!" as well as international performances including at the UK's Sonisphere Festival 2014 and Canada's Heavy Montréal alongside the likes of Metallica and Slayer.
 Babymetal was the opening act to five of Lady Gaga's concerts in her ArtRave: The Artpop Ball 2014 tour.
 Babymetal won numerous awards including Kerrang!'s The Spirit of Independence Award and Metal Hammer's Breakthrough Band Award.

 Extreme metal

-Japanese extreme metal bands formed in the wake of the American and European wave, but didn't get any bigger exposure until the 1990s, and the genre took underground form in Japan.
+Japanese extreme metal bands formed in the wake of the American and European wave, but did not get any bigger exposure until the 1990s, and the genre took underground form in Japan.
 The first thrash metal bands formed in the early 1980s, like United, whose music incorporates death metal elements, and Outrage.
 United performed in Los Angeles at the metal festival "Foundations Forum" in September 1995 and released a few albums in North America.
-Formed in the mid 1980s, Doom played in the United States in October 1988 at CBGB, and was active until 2000 when it disbanded.
+Formed in the mid-1980s, Doom played in the United States in October 1988 at CBGB, and was active until 2000 when it disbanded.

 The first bands to play black metal music were Sabbat, who is still active, and Bellzlleb, who was active until the early 1990s.
 Other notable acts are Sigh, Abigail, and Gallhammer.

 Doom metal also gained an audience in Japan.
 The two best-known Japanese doom metal acts are Church of Misery and Boris: both gained considerable popularity outside the country.